mohammed-a-hamdy/golem-js-preview-program/tasks/5-best-provider-selection/FEEDBACK.md

 #### Step 1: Create a `harvest.js` script
 Creating my first executor script was a challenging task.
 The initialization process was straightforward, thanks to the excellent guide provided in the documentation.
 However, I encountered difficulties when it came to utilizing the API reference for executing more trivial tasks.
 For instance:
-1. Understanding how to interpret results and retrieve a list of providers and associated costs was not clearly explained.
+1. Understanding how to interpret results and retrieve a list of providers and associated costs was not clearly explained or aviliable for that matter on Task High level API.
 I found it challenging to determine which objects should be used for this purpose.
 2. I also struggled with finding a way to prevent a single provider from taking multiple tasks.
 Unfortunately, there was no option available to assign only one task per provider.